KrittayaT/small-targets-detection/README.md

 # small-targets-detection

-The small-scale targets will be measured using the [COCO evaluation](https://cocodataset.org/#detection-eval) method.
-However, this project will focus on small-scale targets such as drones.
+The small targets will be measured using the [COCO evaluation](https://cocodataset.org/#detection-eval) method.
+However, this project will focus on small targets as drones.